ubuntu/ubuntu-project-docs/docs/reference/exception-walinuxagentUpdates.rst

 -  SCVMM Deployments
 -  VM Extensions Management

-For a more detailed list of functionallity this package provides to Ubuntu cloud images, refer to the upstream project page at GitHub: https://github.com/Azure/WALinuxAgent
+For a more detailed list of functionality this package provides to Ubuntu cloud images, refer to the upstream project page at GitHub: https://github.com/Azure/WALinuxAgent